isomerpages/moe-stmargaretpri/_learning-at-sms/Co Curricular Activities/Club and Societies.md

-1)    Participated in the preparation for Earth Day 2022 Assembly program
+1)&nbsp;&nbsp;&nbsp;&nbsp;Participated in the preparation for Earth Day 2022 Assembly program

-2)    Participation in Sembcorp Recycling Bin Decal Design Competition (ideation and creation of bin decal design in groups)
+2)&nbsp;&nbsp;&nbsp;&nbsp;Participation in Sembcorp&nbsp;Recycling Bin Decal Design Competition (ideation and creation of bin decal design in groups)

-3)    Science activity: Let’s explore the Blue Pea Flower and its uses.
+3)&nbsp;&nbsp;&nbsp;&nbsp;Science activity: Let’s explore the Blue Pea Flower and its uses.
 (Natural blue food dye, use as a health tea, introduce how change in the blue color indicates the acidity or alkalinity of a liquid)

 ![Earth Day 2022 Assembly - Invest in our Planet.JPG](/images/Earth%20Day%202022%20AssemblyInvest%20in%20our%20Planet.jpg)